 Cardiac glycoside overdose

-Long-term (chronic) poisoning can occur in patients that take these medications every day.
-This can occur if patients develop kidney problems or become dehydrated (especially in the hot summer months).
+Long-term (chronic) poisoning can occur in patients who take these medications every day.
+It can happen if patients develop kidney problems or become dehydrated (especially in the hot summer months).
 This usually occurs in elderly patients.

 This is for information only and not for use in the treatment or management of an actual poison exposure.
 If you have an exposure, you should call your local emergency number (such as 911) or the National Poison Control Center at 1-800-222-1222.

 Digoxin overdose; Digitoxin overdose; Lanoxin overdose; Purgoxin overdose; Allocar overdose; Corramedan overdose; Crystodigin overdose

 Cardiac glycoside is a chemical that has effects on the heart, stomach, intestines, and nervous system.
 It is the active ingredient in many different heart medicines.
 It can be poisonous if taken in large amounts.